-If you’ll be staying at a hotel or self-catering in Snowdonia this year, you might be interested to discover a little bit more about the history of this renowned and beautiful area of North Wales before you arrive to explore it.
+If you’ll be staying at a hotel in Snowdonia this year, you might be interested to discover a little bit more about the history of this renowned and beautiful area of North Wales before you arrive to explore it.

 Snowdonia became a national park in the autumn of 1951.
 This meant that due to its exceptional beauty, the area was excluded from urban and industrial developments, including slate production.
 It was the third area to be designated as a national park in Britain.

 Due to the preservation of many of its historical landmarks, we’re still able to visit them today.

 Iron Age Settlements